MatiasAchucarro/MatiasAchucarro/README.md

 # 💫 About Me:
 👋 Hello!
+I'm Matías
-I'm Matías<br>I'm a 21-year-old junior programmer with a passion for technology and software development.
+I'm a 21-year-old junior programmer with a passion for technology and software development.
 Originally from Argentina, I'm currently pursuing a bachelor's degree in computer science at the National University of Quilmes.
-My enthusiasm for learning and growing in the field of programming drives me to constantly seek out new challenges and opportunities to improve my skills.<br><br>🚀 What defines me?<br>Insatiable Curiosity: I'm always exploring new technologies and methods to solve problems in innovative ways.<br>Continuous Learning: With each project, I strive to learn something new and apply that knowledge effectively.<br>Collaboration and Growth: I enjoy working as a team and contributing to projects that make a real impact.
-Sharing knowledge and experiences is key to my professional and personal development.<br>🔧 What skills do I have?<br>Programming Languages: JavaScript, React, HTML, CSS, C# (.NET Entity Framework)<br>Tools and Technologies: Git, GitHub, SQL Server, Postman, Visual Studio, Visual Studio Code<br>Project Development:<br>Task List: Development of an application that allows you to add, cross off, and delete tasks.<br>Movie ABM: Complete front-end, back-end, and database implementation for a movie management system.<br>🌟 What am I looking for?<br>I'm eager to join challenging projects where I can apply and expand my knowledge.
+My enthusiasm for learning and growing in the field of programming drives me to constantly seek out new challenges and opportunities to improve my skills.

+🚀 What defines me?
+Insatiable Curiosity: I'm always exploring new technologies and methods to solve problems in innovative ways.
+Continuous Learning: With each project, I strive to learn something new and apply that knowledge effectively.
+Collaboration and Growth: I enjoy working as a team and contributing to projects that make a real impact.
+Sharing knowledge and experiences is key to my professional and personal development.

+🔧 What skills do I have?
+Programming Languages: JavaScript, React, HTML, CSS, C# (.NET Entity Framework) Tools and Technologies: Git, GitHub, SQL Server, Postman, Visual Studio, Visual Studio Code Project Development:

+Task List: Development of an application that allows you to add, cross off, and delete tasks.
+Movie ABM: Complete front-end, back-end, and database implementation for a movie management system.
+🌟 What am I looking for?
+I'm eager to join challenging projects where I can apply and expand my knowledge.
 I'm looking for opportunities that allow me to collaborate with talented teams and contribute to the success of innovative projects.
-My goal is to continuously grow and face challenges that allow me to stand out and make a difference in the world of technology.<br><br>If you are looking for someone with a proactive attitude, enthusiasm and a strong desire to learn, do not hesitate to contact me!
+My goal is to continuously grow and face challenges that allow me to stand out and make a difference in the world of technology.

+Additionally, I am currently part of Dojo Coding, where I am expanding my expertise in Web3 and learning Cairo.

+If you are looking for someone with a proactive attitude, enthusiasm, and a strong desire to learn, do not hesitate to contact me!

 ## 🌐 Socials: